SunsetFi/suntime-js/README.md

 # static-js

-Provides AST-based javascript execution, making an attempt to provide some semblance of security and sandboxing.
+A javascript interpreter built on the TC39 ECMAScript 2025 standard, supporting modern language features.

 A spiritual successor to [static-eval](https://www.npmjs.com/package/static-eval), made to avoid the security pitfalls of the former.

 ## How is security provided?

-The main shortcomming of static-eval is the direct evaluation of properties on objects.
-This project attempts to restrict that vector of attack by abstracting all constructs (both objects and functions) within the execution environment, and handling all property resolutions manually to prevent unintended properties (such as the object prototype) from getting into the system.
+The main shortcomming of static-eval is its direct usage of javascript objects inside the engine.
+This ultimately allows the script to gain access to an object prototype, which allows access to a Function instance, which then allows arbitrary code execution.

+This project instead provides an entire sandboxed and isolated implementation of all primitives, including objects.
+The scripts inside the engine are never able to obtain raw references to objects from the underlying javascript engine, and can only ever perform controlled manipulations into the scripting engine's own object classes.

-Because of this, interoping with the runtime is not as simple as in static-eval, as all inputs beyond simple scalars must be converted and wrapped for the static-js to access.
+Because of this, interoping with the runtime is not as simple as in static-eval, as all inputs must be converted and wrapped for the static-js to access.
 However, this ensures a much more intentional exposure of your API surface to the scripting engine.

 ### Is this actually secure?